Countries & law

 Legal status, openness to foreigners, regulation and risk overview by country.

 Commercial (gestational) surrogacy is legal, with a legal basis dating to the 1997 Law on Health Care.
 It remains open to foreigners, but only to married heterosexual couples.
-In June 2023 the government announced a plan to ban surrogacy for foreigners (intended for Jan 2024), but the bill was withdrawn before its third reading and never took effect — so political uncertainty remains.
+In June 2023 the government announced a plan to ban surrogacy for foreigners (intended for Jan 2024), but the bill was withdrawn before its third reading and never took effect; as of July 2026 no new bill is before parliament — political uncertainty remains.

 Gestational, commercial (compensated) surrogacy is legal, based on the 2002 Law on Human Reproductive Health and Reproductive Rights.
 It is open to foreigners and has the broadest eligibility of the three countries (singles allowed since 2024).
 However, a July 2024 amendment bars Armenian citizens from acting as surrogates for foreign intended parents.